 Luxembourg is Really Clean

 Similar to what I saw in Switzerland earlier this year, Luxembourg is a very clean city.
 It doesn’t have the trash, graffiti or animal droppings so common in other cities, and you also won’t see any homelessness.
-Well, we did see one drunk guy who could have been homeless, but we didn’t see anyone just lying on the streets.
+Well, I did see one drunk guy who could have been homeless, but I didn’t see anyone just lying on the streets.
 As to the cleanliness, I don’t know if the city employs a team of cleaners to keep things spotless, or if the citizens take responsibility on their own.

 I’ve been really surprised by the cleanliness in some of the countries I’ve visited in my travels.
 In Albania, there were hundreds of older women on the streets before sunrise every morning making the city spotless, and Poland seems to have employed their entire homeless community as janitors (considering you see hundreds of cleaners and very few homeless people).
 This is so different from the US cities I grew up in.